John-Wassef/John-Wassef/README.md

 # Hi, I am John Samir 👋

-## I am a Comoputer Engineering Student 🔥 and a Jounir Flutter Dev
+## I am a Computer Engineering Student 🔥 and a Junior  Flutter Dev

 - 🌱 I’m currently learning  and Developing Mobile Application with Flutter and Kotlin.
 - 💬 Ask me about: Firebase, OOP, Kotlin, XML, Android, Mobile, RESTful APIs, Database, UI, UX, Flutter,Version Control.
 - 📫 How to reach me: catch, and follow me from the footer links below 👇 in addition to follow me here.
-- ⚡ Fun fact: i Love 😺 🌍 ❄️ 🍔 🍤 ⚽️ 🎧 🎬 🎤 ✈️ 💻 📱 📸
+- ⚡ Fun fact: i Love 😺 🌍 ❄️ 🍔 🎧 🎬 🎤 ✈️ 💻 📱 📸
 -->
 <details>
   <summary>Some interesting facts about me!</summary>